Transitioning to an Online Only Piano Studio

 Studio Perfectly Tailored for High Quality Online Learning

-When Covid first looked like it was becoming a problem back in early 2020 I made the decision early to embrace teaching online and invested heavily in technology to make the experience for my students the best it could be.
 I can’t control what they use at their end of the Skype call, but I can make sure that the lessons delivered from my Studio are of the highest quality.
-In order to achieve this goal, over the last two years I have made significant investments in TV production level gear (cameras, mixers, microphones etc.) as well as other equipment, some manufactured specifically for my Studio.
+In order to achieve this goal, I have made significant investments in TV production level gear (cameras, mixers, microphones etc.) as well as other equipment, some manufactured specifically for my Studio.
 You can see some of this in use in my introduction to online learning video.

-It actually works!
+It works!

 One of my biggest concerns when I first started teaching online was how I was going to be able to successfully address and correct any problems with technique a student might have.
 After all, this is the primary criticism of online learning; the inability to physically touch and manipulate a student to help guide them through any technical difficulties.